arve0/metalsmith-changed/README.md

 # metalsmith-changed
-Only process files that have changed.
-The plugin must be used with `.clean(false)`, as it uses the ctime of output files to decide if file should be processed.
+Only process files that have changed. **Must** be used with `.clean(false)`, as it uses the ctime of output files to decide if file should be processed.

 ## example